mku11/Salmon-AES-CTR/libs/projects/salmon-libs-gradle-android/README.md

 Optional native libraries:
 The android native include fast Salmon AES-NI intrinsics and native AES for x86 and ARM.

-Requirements for native libraries:
-1. Tiny-AES for more details on how to download see ROOT/c/src/README.md
-2. Edit file build.gradle and uncomment line: path "../../make/CMakeLists.txt"
-3. Android NDK you can download from within Android studio.

 Configure the sdk location
 Either create a file local.properties with the following:
 ```